1Marc/marcgrabanski.com/src/pages/articles/2019-02-12-video-games/index.md

 ![Zelda: Breath of the Wild Nintendo Switch](./switch-zelda-breath-wild-2.jpg)

-Andrew Soucek, Evan Stewart, Timothy Springer, Noel Barrick, Jared Piepenburg and Chris Jensen were my gaming compadres growing up...and now my kids!
-I played through Mario Odyssey with my kids, and am now through most of Zelda: Breath of the Wild – really enjoy playing with them! 🙂
+My gaming compadres growing up were Andrew Soucek, Evan Stewart, Timothy Springer, Noel Barrick, Jared Piepenburg and Chris Jensen. 👊

+I played through Mario Odyssey with my kids, and am now through most of Zelda: Breath of the Wild – have been really enjoy playing together! 🙂